mmbman/Katagiri/1984-03-22-Mindfulness-Talk-2.md

 That’s why life has a beginning and an end, but there is no beginning and end.
 That is eternal life.
 That is space.
 But that eternal life is where?
 Is there something special, beyond the place where you sit?
 No. It’s there.
 That is time.

 So you are there, but you are not there.
-That is at the intersection of time and space.
-That’s why all gets sucked in, melted away into [*something*], and then [something grows].
+That is *at the intersection of time and space*.
+That’s why always [everything] gets sucked in, melted away [into *something*], and then [something grows].

-So if everything becomes zero, it doesn’t matter, just live there, without any rules, et cetera.
-But next moment it appears.
+So if everything becomes zero, [then you think] it doesn’t matter, just live there, without any rules, et cetera.
+But next moment, it appears.
 That is the end of something has been melted away into something.
 And then simultaneously it’s [happening].
-In the beginning, I mentioned the *terminal station*.
+I told you, the *terminal station* [is] the beginning.

 **Same person:** So what happens when we try to become conscious of the moment?